-Crowd sourced delivery and courier service, Go People, has raised in excess of $2 million in two rounds of funding over the last three months, with its latest round raising a further $825,000.
+Crowdsourced delivery and courier service Go People has raised in excess of $2 million in two rounds of funding over the last three months, with its latest round raising a further $825,000.

-“Since I started the business in 2014, I believed the courier model could be much more efficient.
-We went to market to change the delivery industry and disrupt legacy delivery and courier rules, resetting the benchmark of how deliveries can be made,” says Wang.
+“Since I started the business in 2014, I believed the courier model could be much more efficient,” said Wang.
+“We went to market to change the delivery industry and disrupt legacy delivery and courier rules, resetting the benchmark of how deliveries can be made.”

-“Although we have seen a number of new entrants come to market with a similar model or other on-demand services companies looking to expand into the deliveries industry, we’re not fazed,” says Wang.
+“Although we have seen a number of new entrants come to market with a similar model or other on-demand services companies looking to expand into the deliveries industry, we’re not fazed,” said Wang.
 “Parcel delivery can be much more complex than other on-demand services.
-That is because a Runner—our name for a courier – needs to be able to deliver parcels to multiple locations in the simplest and most efficient manner.
+That is because a runner – our name for a courier – needs to be able to deliver parcels to multiple locations in the simplest and most efficient manner.

 “That’s where our proprietary routing and grouping algorithms set us apart.
 We work out the best routes and the best locations for them travel, to make their life easier and, in turn, make them more money.”

 Go People routing and grouping algorithms have reportedly been improved further, ensuring runners receive the best routes for bulk and on-demand jobs, fitting more deliveries into the day.